top of page

 Myth 3: Pain Means You Should Stop Completely

 Pain is a signal, not always a restriction.
+It should be interpreted correctly.

 Long-Term Management Strategy

 Managing knee pain requires a structured approach.
+Key components include:

-• Accurate diagnosis
+• Accurate diagnosis.

-• Physiotherapy
+• Physiotherapy.

-• Weight management
+• Weight management.

-• Activity modification
+• Activity modification.

-• Timely surgical intervention when required
+• Timely surgical intervention when required.

 Patients should focus on long-term joint health rather than short-term symptom relief.